feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 42 Quoted in the letter of Dutch Ambassador in Beijing to Minister of Foreign Affairs, 11 November 1931, in A dossier, no. 7797, Ministry of Colonies Archives, ARA, The Hague.

-43 "Onze Chineezen-politiek", De Indische Gids, vol. |, 1907, p.
+43 "Onze Chineezen-politiek", De Indische Gids, vol. I, 1907, p.
 97. 278

 The office of Advisor for Chinese Affairs should take part of the blame, because of its unbalanced interest in the singkeh and China-oriented peranakan groups.
 It assumed that the aggressive singkeh were the real threat to Dutch authority.
 In their obsessiveness with the singkeh Kuo Min Tang movement, their reports stated that the peranakan regarded the singkeh-totok as semi-alien44 and, later, that the estrangement between the two had became still more distinctive.45

 As the office of Advisor for Chinese Affairs paid such attention to the China-oriented movement, its advice to the government did not reflect the real circumstances in the Chinese community.
 That their information was misleading was shown when the Chinese public vehemently rejected the government's plan to abolish the Chinese officers.
-It is interesting to observe how this Chinese question created an embarrassing row between Home Affairs and the Advisor for Chinese Affairs. | will elaborate later.
+It is interesting to observe how this Chinese question created an embarrassing row between Home Affairs and the Advisor for Chinese Affairs.
+I will elaborate later.
 The Djawa Tengah daily of Semarang reported that at a Chinese meeting held in the city in 1915, attended by 7,000 representatives from various organizations, a petition in support of the Chinese officers was sent to the GovernorGeneral.
 But the Advisor for Chinese Affairs, who had been present, stuck to his opinion that the majority of Chinese desired their abolition.46 At another meeting, held in Bandung, the THHK declared its opposition to the government plans for the Chinese officers.
 But the Advisor for Chinese Affairs did not accept this, for the government plan had been its response to Chinese complaints against their officers.
 Why did the Chinese now reject the plan?
 The Chinese claimed that their dissatisfaction lay with a system in which the officers were not selected by their own community, and in which the officers frequently